19hours/sg-statutes/Acts/Personal Data Protection Act 2012.md

 Date of Commencement: 2nd July 2014 Parts III to VII, the Second, Third, Fourth, Fifth and Sixth Schedules

-An Act to govern the collection, use and disclosure of personal data by organisations, and to establish the Personal Data Protection Commission and Do Not Call Register and to provide for their administration, and for matters connected therewith, and to make related and consequential amendments to various other Acts.
+An Act to govern the collection, use and disclosure of personal data by organisations, and to establish the Do Not Call Register and to provide for its administration, and for matters connected therewith, and to make related and consequential amendments to various other Acts.

+[Act 22 of 2016 wef 01/10/2016]

 Be it enacted by the President with the advice and consent of the Parliament of Singapore, as follows: